theupdateframework/pep-maximum-security-model/README.rst

 - Cryptographic key files

-The implementation SHOULD encrypt key files with AES-256-CTR-Mode and passwords strengthened with PBKDF2-HMAC-SHA256 (100K iterations by default, but [LV: this/these?] may be overriden in 'tuf.conf.PBKDF2_ITERATIONS' by the user).
+The implementation SHOULD encrypt key files with AES-256-CTR-Mode and passwords strengthened with PBKDF2-HMAC-SHA256 (100K iterations by default, but this may be overriden in 'tuf.conf.PBKDF2_ITERATIONS' by the user).
 The framework, however, can use any Cryptography library (support for PyCA cryptography may be added) and the KDF tweaked to your taste.
-Tried and tested approaches is the way to go.
-[LV: this last sentence seems rather offhand or colloquial. is there a point to its existence? is there another way to phrase the intent?]

 - Cryptographic signature scheme: `Ed25519`__

 __ http://ed25519.cr.yp.to/

 Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
-A pure-python implementation of the signature scheme is available [LV: do you need to say where its available?].
+A `pure-python implementation` of the signature scheme is available.
 [LV: the following sentence just confuses me.
 Does it need a 'therefore' or 'however' at the beginning?
 Should pip be capitalized?
 The remaining relationships also seem a bit unclear.
 However, it is possible that it would all make sense to your expected readers.
-I can't tell.] pip MUST not depend on external depencies that have to be compiled (e.g., compiling C extensions to perform verification of signatures), so verifying RSA signatures may be impractical due to speed.  `Verification of Ed25519 signatures`__ is fast, even when performed in Python code.
+I can't tell.] pip MUST not depend on external depencies that have to be compiled (e.g., compiling C extensions to perform verification of signatures), so verifying RSA signatures may be impractical due to speed.
+Verification of Ed25519 signatures is fast, even when performed in Python code.

 __ https://github.com/pyca/ed25519

-- Key management: `MiniLock`__
+- Key management: `miniLock`__

 Essentially the key management solution that uses miniLock derives a private key from a password so that users do not have to manage cryptographic key